nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all events using the `view` command (without any parameters).
 Multiple events in the list.

-    1. Test case: `delete 3`<br>
+    2. Test case: `delete 3`<br>
        Expected: The third event is deleted from the list.
 Details of the deleted event shown in the status message.

-    1. Test case: `delete 0`<br>
+    3. Test case: `delete 0`<br>
        Expected: No event is deleted.
 Error details shown.

-    1. Other incorrect delete commands to try: `delete -1`, `delete x` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete -1`, `delete x` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Switch between tabs
+### Sorting events

-1. Switch between the event and resident tabs
+1. Sorting the list of events by valid fields and order

-    1. Prerequisites: NIL

-    1. Test case: `switch`<br> when the user is at the Event tab
+    1. Test case: `sort by/n o/a`
-       Expected: The GUI switches from displaying the Event tab to the Resident tab

-### Listing residents by FET/Collection Deadlines
-1. Listing residents' deadline with normal keyword and valid dates
-    1. Prerequisites: There are residents whose FET deadline lies between the 2 gates given
-    2. Test case: `deadline k/f d1/10-10-2021 d2/15-10-2021`<br>
-       Expected: Residents whose FET deadline lies between these 2 dates are listed.

-2. Listing residents' deadline with late keyword and valid dates
-    1. Prerequisites: There are residents whose FET deadline is due before the given date
-    2. Test case: `deadline k/lf d1/10-10-2021`<br>
-       Expected: Residents whose FET is due before the given date is listed.

-3. Listing residents' deadline with invalid parameters
+       Expected: List of events are sorted by their names in the alphabetical order.

+2. Sorting the list of events by invalid fields or order

-    1. Test case: `deadline k/f d1/10-10-2021`<br>
+    1. Test case: `sort by/z o/a`
-       Expected: The result box will indicate that the given command format is invalid.
+       Expected: Error message shown, `FIELD should be one of the following: n, d, c, v`

-    2. Test case: `deadline k/f d1/12-10-2021 d2/10-10-2021`<br>
+    2. Test case: `sort by/n o/z`
-       Expected: The result box will indicate that the second date is earlier than the first.
+       Expected: Error message shown, `ORDER should be one of the following: a, d`

 ### Adding residents to an Event
 1. Add a single valid resident by name to a valid Event